 * Morgan Stanley rises as profit beats expectations

-* Vertex at record high on cystic fibrosis treatment data
+* Vertex at record high on positive cystic fibrosis treatment data

-NEW YORK, July 19 (Reuters) - The Nasdaq Composite and the S&P 500 hit record highs on Wednesday, powered by technology stocks and a more than 20 percent jump in Vertex Pharmaceuticals, while gains on the Dow were capped by a sharp drop in IBM shares.
+July 19 (Reuters) - The Nasdaq and the S&P were trading at record levels in early afternoon on Wednesday, powered by technology stocks, while gains on the Dow were capped by a sharp drop in shares of IBM.

-Vertex jumped as much as 26.4 percent to an all-time high of $167 a day after it reported positive results for its cystic fibrosis treatment.
-The stock last traded up 21.6 percent at $160.67, and was the biggest boost on the S&P and the Nasdaq.
+Vertex Pharmaceuticals jumped as much as 26.3 percent to an all-time high after the company reported positive results for its cystic fibrosis treatment.
+The stock was the biggest boost on the S&P and the Nasdaq.

 Analysts estimate an 8.7 percent rise in second-quarter earnings and a 4.6 percent increase in revenue for the S&P 500 companies from a year earlier, according to Thomson Reuters I/B/E/S.

-Morgan Stanley rose 3.5 percent to $46.72 after the Wall Street bank reported better-than-expected profit and bond trading revenue declines that were modest compared with arch-rival Goldman Sachs'.
-The KBW bank index fell 0.5 percent.
+Morgan Stanley rose 2.1 percent after the Wall Street bank reported better-than-expected profit and bond trading revenue declines that were modest compared with arch-rival Goldman Sachs'.
+Goldman was down 0.5 percent.

-CSX fell 5.1 percent to $51.85 after the railroad operator's forecast missed expectations, and it dragged stocks of its peers lower.
-Union Pacific fell 1.4 percent, while Kansas City Southern dropped 0.8 percent.
+CSX fell 6.5 percent after the third-largest U.S. railroad operator's forecast missed expectations.
+Other railroad companies such as Union Pacific fell 2 percent, while Kansas City Southern edged down 0.7 percent.